-A lot of young people wonder why they cannot pursue relationships with people they like.
+A lot of people wonder why they cannot pursue relationships with the people they like.
 Many of them start to believe there is something wrong with them, and let their self-esteem go down.
 The reality is relationships are something that happens naturally and spontaneously and usually people who are highly anxious about relationships and overly self-conscious tend to have more difficulties when meeting and connecting with people.

 1. You Are Too Self-Conscious

 To begin connecting with someone, you need a decent amount of self confidence.
 When you are quiet and withdrawn from people they tend to overlook you.
 People sometimes try to socialize with shy and quiet people but if they feel like they can’t make you comfortable enough to open up they will eventually give up and move on.
 There is nothing wrong or shameful about being open about yourself and your human need to connect with people.
 Even if you get rejected or criticized, it’s normal part of socializing and dating.
 Be sure that it happens to everyone.

 2. You Simply Didn’t Happen to Find the Right One for You

 There is truth in the saying that there is someone for everyone.
 However, you need to be patient before that someone comes into your life.
 Many people go through a few unsuccessful relationships or daring experiences until they find the one that is best for them.
 Be patient and give yourself some time.

 3. You Interpret Neutral Signs as Rejection

 This happens often to people who have low-self-esteem and interpret every interaction as a slight towards them.
 Maybe your crush didn’t respond immediately to your text, and you convince yourself they must hate you and make fun of you now.
 So you give up on them and feel miserable about yourself.
 If you often find yourself in that thought process, try to change your mindset, and don’t interpret every little thing as rejection.